410-gone/410-gone.github.io/_posts/2020-09-24-stratton-pond-shelter-to-kid-gore-shelter.md

 if that wasn't great enough, we also heard a moose braying across the lake. rags, who should really be named mooseless, has yet to see one, so hearing one was pretty exciting.

-we ate cold breakfast, granola and cold coffee. itwas much more efficient and we were on trail before 07:30.
+we ate cold breakfast, granola and cold coffee. it was much more efficient and we were on trail before 07:30.

 ![rags trail 1](/images/posts/2020-09-24-rags-trail-1.jpeg)